casper-sdks/terminus-js-tests/README.md

-## CSPR SDK TypeScript Tests: Java
+## CSPR SDK Standrt Tests: TypeScript

 This repo holds a set of tests to be run against the Casper Typescript SDK.